-Food and Beverage Consumption in the Northeast Bronx According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.
-The vast majority of the Northeast Bronx residents are not meeting this standard; however, this is also true of New York City as a whole.
-In this neighborhood, one in ten residents consumes zero servings of fruits or vegetables per day (slightly better than citywide, at 12%).
+According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.

+A greater percentage of Downtown/Brooklyn Heights/Park Slope residents are meeting this standard (23% vs. 11% in NYC), and only 5% consume no fruits or vegetables in a day (vs. 12% in NYC).
+The vast majority of residents both in this neighborhood and citywide consume between one and four servings of fruits or vegetables per day.

 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
-One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 More than 1 in 4 Northeast Bronx residents drink one or more sugary drinks each day, similar to New York City overall.
-Encouragingly, 47% of Northeast Bronx residents drink no sugary beverages, slightly higher than citywide.
+One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2

+In Downtown/Brooklyn Heights/Park Slope, the majority (55%) of residents drink no sugary drinks each day, higher than New York City overall (45%).
+In this neighborhood, 14% of residents drink one or more sugary beverages daily, (vs. 24% in NYC).

 Daily Consumption of Fruits and Vegetables